yeti-switch/doc/en/web-interface/system/yeti-ui-system-networks.rst

 Networks
 ~~~~~~~~

-    Catalogue of carriers.
+    Catalog of carriers.
 It contains names of carriers and uses in **Network prefixes** then.

 **Network**'s attributes: